This post may include affiliate links. Please see my disclosure.

 This Slow Cooker Beef Stroganoff is so moist, tender and full of flavor.

 We have had a lot of difficult times with our adopted children.
 They were adopted at ages 4 and 7 1/2 years old.
-They both have RAD, Reactive Attachment Disorder which was caused by not having anyone take care of their needs when they were young.
-They both test us constantly to see if we really love them.
+Both of them have RAD, Reactive Attachment Disorder which was caused by not having anyone take care of their needs when they were young.
+They both test us regularly to see if we love them.
 I have had several people ask me if I would have adopted them knowing what I know today and going through some very difficult times.

 One way to support adoption is through SHOW HOPE.
 They give money to families who want to adopt but might not have the financial resources to do so.